BabyRuth Logo

 BabyRuth Logo 1971

 The new logo is distinguished by its graphical restraint, conciseness, and simplicity in presenting information.
-According to the designers, there is no longer a need to repeat information that is already familiar to customers.
+According to the designers, there is no longer a need to repeat information familiar to customers.
 Highlighting the brand among competitors brightly and attractively is enough, so the red lettering, chosen long ago, remains.
 The light background stays the same, with only slightly reduced contrast.

 The brand name is written twice in the center of the logo.
 Each instance is styled on a different scale and with different fonts, creating an effect of global reach and style.
 In a semicircle on a blue background, white letters indicate the brand’s affiliation with a long-standing company.